Cleudeir/jabba-manager/README.md

 The extension can be configured through VS Code settings:

-- `jabbaManager.defaultOpenJDKVersion`: Default OpenJDK version to use
+- `jabbaManager.defaultJavaVersion`: Default Java version to use
 - `jabbaManager.showVersionDetails`: Show detailed version information in the tree view
-- `jabbaManager.autoRecommend`: Automatically recommend Java version when project files change
-- `jabbaManager.recommendOnCompile`: Show Java version recommendations when compiling the project

 ## About Jabba